hmathieu31/Discord.BotABordelV2/README.md

 - Create a Discord App and generate a bot token at [Discord Developer](https://discord.com/developers/applications).
   - Connect Bot to a server
   - Permissions include: [Slash Commands, Send Messages, Connect, Speak]
+- To test playback from Spotify, an Spotify Application must be created with a generated client secret [Spotify Developer](https://developer.spotify.com/dashboard)

 ### Installation